 The vegan strawberry milk can be served on its own or it can be combined with coffee/matcha to make this amazing drink!

-The latte is so tasty topped with another drizzle of strawberry syrup and fresh-cut strawberries.
+The latte is so tasty topped with another drizzle of strawberry syrup, fresh-cut strawberries or dried strawberries.
 You could even put whipped cream or coconut cream on top.
 It’d be great as a morning treat or an afternoon pick-me-up.

 I added heart-shaped strawberry milk ice cubes to mine which made this pink drink perfect for Valentine’s day!